callistachang/RPi-Stuff/README.md

 #### Instructions

-I logged in to DuckDNS with my GitHub account and created a subdomain `callista.duckdns.org`.
+I logged in to DuckDNS with my GitHub account and created a subdomain `XXX.duckdns.org`.
 Under the 'install' tab, I clicked 'pi' under 'Operating Systems' and followed the instructions from there.

 To check if DuckDNS's cronjob is still running, check `service cron status`.

 ### Port Forwarding (for SSH access via DuckDNS subdomain)

 For my router, it is `192.168.3.1` on the browser > Settings > 安全设置 > NAT 服务 > 端口映射.
-There, I can set up port forwarding for port 22 (or any other port, really).
+There, I can set up port forwarding for all the ports I need to.
 I found my router's address by typing `ipconfig` on the command prompt and finding out the Default Gateway address.

-Now, I can SSH to my RPi via PuTTY, with `callista.duckdns.org` as my IP address.

-## ~~Nginx~~
+## Nginx

-*maybe I won't use NGINX because wtf is happening*
+### Installation

 ```
 sudo apt install nginx